dereuromark/cakephp-file-storage/docs/Tutorials/Quick-Start.md

 Either save it through the association along with your users save call or save it separate.
 However, whatever you do, it is important that you set the `foreign_key` and `model` field for the associated file storage entity.

-If you don't specify the model field it will use the file storage tables table name by default and your has one association won't find it.
+If you don't specify the model field it will use the file storage table name by default and your has one association won't find it.

-Inside the `edit.ctp` view file of your users edit method:
+Inside the `edit.php` template view file of your Users::edit action:

 ```php
 echo $this->Form->create($user);